CLI Reference

 wb agents remove <name> [--repo PATH]

-wb agents --plan <plan> remove <name>wb profile
+wb agents --plan <plan> remove <name>wb conventions

 Manage agent profiles — saved configurations for which agent handles which pipeline role.